-Cloud software solutions allow you to integrate all aspects of your business – including eCommerce, accounts, CRM, and inventory management – which provides you with a comprehensive view of your business and allows you to provide the higher level of customer service that is now expected.
+Cloud wholesale distribution software solutions allow you to integrate all aspects of your business – including eCommerce, accounts, CRM, and inventory management – which provides you with a comprehensive view of your business and allows you to provide the higher level of customer service that is now expected.
 For example, by integrating your eCommerce with your CRM, you are able to track exactly what each of your customers are buying frequently, and then use this information to tailor future marketing.

 The flexible and scalable nature of cloud solutions also means that your business management system can be tailored specifically to the unique needs of your WD company, and it will grow with you.